-If you were here the other day, you would have noticed my recipe for Colcannon (aka Irish Potatoes).
-Well, I don’t know how it could be possible, but if perchance you had some leftovers, I am going to share with you my favourite way to use up colcannon: tater tots.
-The best bit?
-They freeze really well (better than the colcannon would freeze if you left it as is), and it’s the perfect snack for little fingers.
+If you were around the other day, you would have noticed my recipe for Colcannon (aka Irish Potatoes).
+Well, I don’t know how it could be possible, but if perchance you had some leftovers, I am going to share with you my favorite way to use up leftover colcannon or leftover mashed potatoes: tater tots.

-This is really simple.
-You just take a loaded teaspoon full of colcannon, roll it into a little ball, bake and voila you have colcannon tater tots.
-Couldn’t be easier.
-If you find it hard to get your little ones to eat their greens, this is a perfect way to get some into their little bellies without too much haranguing.
+Using Colcannon, instead of traditional plain ol’ mashed potatoes is a great way to get some extra veggies into little bellies without too much haranguing.
 Kids tend to love anything that looks like tater tots (at least all the kids I know do), and will happily overlook the green bits hidden within.
-Paired with some dipping sauce, these are sure to go down a treat.
+And I mean, look how delicious those potatoes look:

 I can bet there won’t be any leftover though – mine didn’t even make it off the baking sheet before my husband had eaten the entire batch.

-Pre-heat oven to 425
+- Pre-heat oven to 425

-Pop onto a baking sheet line with parchment paper, and continue until you have as many tots as you want
+- Pop onto a baking sheet line with parchment paper, and continue until you have as many tots as you want

-Serve hot with some homemade tomato ketchup
+- Serve hot with some homemade tomato ketchup